bigalv69/modules/doc/source/module.rst

  modulefile alias.
 It may also leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).

- When the :option:`--force` option is set, unload modulefiles anyway even if an evaluation error occurs.

- When several *modulefiles* are passed, they are unloaded sequentially in the specified order.
-If one modulefile evaluation raises an error, unload sequence continues: unloaded modules prior the evaluation error are kept unloaded and sequence is resumed with the unload of remaining modulefile in list.
-Conversely, unload sequence is aborted and already unloaded modulefiles are restored if :subcmd:`unload` sub-command is defined in :mconfig:`abort_on_error` configuration option and :option:`--force` option is not set.

  .. only:: html

     .. versionchanged:: 4.2
        Options :option:`--auto`, :option:`--no-auto`,
        :option:`--force`/:option:`-f` added

-    .. versionchanged:: 5.4
-       Support for :mconfig:`abort_on_error` configuration option added

 .. subcmd:: unuse directory...